-9. The Food and Drug Administration ("FDA") is responsible for assuring that foods sold in the United States are safe, wholesome and properly labeled.
+8. The Food and Drug Administration ("FDA") is responsible for assuring that foods sold in the United States are safe, wholesome and properly labeled.
 This applies to foods produced domestically, as well as foods from foreign countries.
 The Federal Food, Drug and Cosmetic Act ("FD&C Act") and the Fair Packaging and Labeling Act are the federal laws governing food products under FDA's jurisdiction.
+Mitchell, for the sake of the public, is required to market its bakery goods in compliance with FDA regulations.

-10. The Nutrition Labeling and Education Act ("NLEA"), which amended the FD&C Act, requires foods to bear food labeling that conforms to the nutrient content claims and certain health messages to comply with certain specifics (see CFR 101.1 et seq).
+9. The Nutrition Labeling and Education Act ("NLEA"), which amended the FD&C Act, requires foods to bear food labeling that conforms to the nutrient content claims and certain health messages to comply with certain specifics (see CFR 101.1 et seq).
+Alabama has specifically adopted as law in Alabama the complete federal law, including CFR references and FDA Regulations regarding food merchandising.